 Bunions can also recur despite the surgeon’s best efforts.

-“Bunion surgery tends to get a bad rap because a lot of bad surgeries are done for the wrong reasons, or the wrong surgery is done,” says Schweitzer.
+“Bunion surgery tends to get a bad rap because a lot of bad surgeries are done for the wrong reasons, or the wrong surgery is done,” said Dr. Schweitzer.
 “If the right surgery is done for the right reason, the patient can expect a good outcome.
 You just have to be in the right hands.”